 Things to do in the Alkham Valley:

-- Amble through the countryside, following one of the Alkham Walks that you can download from the village website, could be followed by a drink and lunch at The Marquis.
+- Amble through the countryside, following one of the Alkham Walks that you can download from the village website, could be followed by a drink and lunch at The Marquis of Granby.

 - Check the cricket fixtures with the Marquis and spend the afternoon watching a game on the village green, properly known as Vicarage Meadow.
 Overlooking the village green is historic St Antony’s - well worth a visit to see this Grade l listed church and it's churchyard which is managed as a nature reserve.